You can edit individual formulas in the minibuffer or directly in the

 Pretty-print or indent Lisp formula at point.
 When in a line containing a Lisp formula, format the formula according to Emacs Lisp rules.
 Another TAB collapses the formula back again.
 In the open formula, TAB re-indents just like in Emacs Lisp mode.

 Complete Lisp symbols, just like in Emacs Lisp mode.

-Move the test line for column formulas in the Org buffer up and down.
+Move the test line for column formulas up in the Org buffer.

 Turn the coordinate grid in the table on and off.

 Making a table field blank does not remove the formula associated with the field, because that is stored in a different line—the ‘TBLFM’ keyword line.
 During the next recalculation, the field will be filled again.
 To remove a formula from a field, you have to give an empty reply when prompted for the formula, or to edit the ‘TBLFM’ keyword.

 You may edit the ‘TBLFM’ keyword directly and re-apply the changed equations with C-c C-c in that line or with the normal recalculation commands in the table.

 You may apply the formula temporarily.
 This is useful when you want to switch the formula applied to the table.
 Place multiple ‘TBLFM’ keywords right after the table, and then press C-c C-c on the formula to apply.
 Here is an example:

 | x | y | |---+---| | 1 | | | 2 | | #+TBLFM: $2=$1*1 #+TBLFM: $2=$1*2

 Pressing C-c C-c in the line of ‘#+TBLFM: $2=$1*2’ yields: